ecsyjs/ecsy/site/docs/manual/Architecture.md

       destColor.g = srcColor.g;
       destColor.b = srcColor.b;
     }

+    return this;
   }

   /**
+   * Clone returns a new, identical instance of a component.
    * We don't need to override clone in this case.
+However, if you needed to pass an argument
+   * to the constructor, you could override clone to do so.
+   *
    * clone() {
    *  return new this.constructor().copy(this);
    * }
+   **/

+  /**
+   * The reset method is used to reset the component back to it's initial state.
+   * It's used in component pools when a component is disposed.
+It can be called fairly often so it is a common method
+   * to optimize when you are adding/removing a lot of this type of component.
+You'll want to avoid memory allocation
+   * as much as possible in the reset method.
+Try to reuse existing data structures whenever possible.
    **/
   reset() {
     this.value.forEach(color => {
       color.r = 0;